-Grants and contributions relating to capital and revenue expenditure shall be accounted for on an accruals basis, and recognised immediately (providing there is reasonable assurance the authority will comply with conditions attached and that the grant will be received) in the Comprehensive Income and Expenditure Statement as income, except to the extent that the grant or contribution has a condition(s) (as opposed to restrictions) relating to initial recognition that the authority has not satisfied.
+Grants and contributions relating to capital and revenue expenditure shall be accounted for on an accruals basis, and recognised immediately (providing there is reasonable assurance the authority will comply with conditions attached and that the grant will be received) in the CIES as income, except to the extent that the grant or contribution has a condition(s) (as opposed to restrictions) relating to initial recognition that the authority has not satisfied.

-Grants and contributions that satisfy the recognition criteria but which have a condition attached that remains to be satisfied are recognised initially in the relevant Grants Receipts in Advance Account.
+Grants and contributions that satisfy the recognition criteria, but which have a condition attached that remains to be satisfied are recognised initially in the relevant Grants Receipts in Advance Account.

-General grants and contributions (comprising Revenue Support Grant, NNDR redistribution and unring-fenced government grants) are required to be disclosed as one or more items on the face of the Comprehensive Income and Expenditure Statement.
+General grants and contributions (comprising Revenue Support Grant, NNDR redistribution and unring-fenced government grants) are required to be disclosed as one or more items on the face of the CIES.

 Where conditions have been met specific revenue grants and contributions are matched in service revenue accounts with the service expenditure to which they relate.
-When the expenditure relating to specific grants has not been incurred, the Council makes a contribution equivalent to the unspent amount of grant to an earmarked reserve.
+When the expenditure relating to specific grants has not been incurred, the Council contributes equivalent to the unspent amount of grant to an earmarked reserve.
 This reserve will be released in future financial years when the expenditure to which the grant relates is incurred.

 Donated assets transferred to an authority for nil consideration shall be recognised immediately at fair value as an asset on the Balance Sheet.
-The asset shall be recognised in the Comprehensive Income and Expenditure Statement as income, except to the extent that the transfer has a condition(s) (as opposed to restrictions) that the authority has not satisfied.

-In this case the asset is credited to the Donated Assets Account and recognised in the Comprehensive Income and Expenditure Statement once the condition(s) has been satisfied.
+The asset shall be recognised in the CIES as income, except to the extent that the transfer has a condition(s) (as opposed to restrictions) that the authority has not satisfied.
+In this case the asset is credited to the Donated Assets Account and recognised in the CIES once the condition(s) has been satisfied.

-Capital grants and contributions
+Capital Grants and Contributions

-Where no grant conditions exist, or conditions have been met capital grants and contributions are credited to Taxation and Non Specific Grant Income in the Comprehensive Income and Expenditure Statement.
+Where no grant conditions exist, or conditions have been met, capital grants and contributions are credited to Taxation and Non Specific Grant Income in the CIES.
 The balance of the grant or contribution that has not been used to finance expenditure is transferred to the Capital Grants Unapplied Account via the Movement in Reserves Statement.
-The amount of the grant or contribution that has been used to finance expenditure is transferred to the Capital Adjustment Account via the Movement in Reserves Statement.
 Amounts in the Capital Grants Unapplied Account are transferred to the Capital Adjustment Account when they have been applied to fund capital expenditure.

 Where grant conditions exist and have not initially been met, the grant is recognised in the Capital Grants Receipts in Advance Account.
-When grant conditions have been met the grant is then recognised in the Comprehensive Income and Expenditure Statement and transferred via the Movement in Reserves Statement to the Capital Adjustment Account.
+When grant conditions have been met the grant is then recognised in the CIES and transferred via the Movement in Reserves Statement to the Capital Adjustment Account.
 If the grant conditions are not and/or are unlikely to be met, then the grant will be repaid.